Freitag aus Licht: Children's War

 The sound of children's voices is heard approaching from offstage.
 They are singing and shouting.
 The white children enter from the left wearing military outfits and carrying toy weapons.
 They race repeatedly over to the right side of the stage and return to the left as they make noises with their weapons.
 In one rush, they exit entirely to the right, and return onstage battling the black children, who are fighting with simpler weapons (spears, bows, etc.).
 The war reaches a fever pitch, and the black children look beaten.
 They signal for help and a giant winged rhinoceros enters from the right.
 Four boys ride on its back and shoot arrows at the white children.
 The rhinoceros charges around the battlefield and spits fire.
 Eve flies in to protect her children.
 The white children fly away with Eve as the black children and the rhinoceros chase them offstage to the left.
 The sounds of the battle die away.

 Repentance

 Eve, Elu and Lufa arise from the lake and fly to the shore.
-Eve kneels on the spot where she made love to Caino.
+Eve kneels on the spot where she had sex with Caino.
 She sings while making prayer gestures.
 As she sings, she thinks of her master (Michael) and her husband (Adam).
 Her song brings her forgiveness from God, and the three disappear.